scikit-hep/boost-histogram/CONTRIBUTING.md

 the environment as available!
 </details>

-To rebuild, rerun `pip install -v -e .` from the environment, if the commit has changed, you will get a new build.
+To rebuild, rerun `pip install -ve .` from the environment, if the commit has changed, you will get a new build.
 Due to the `-e`, Python changes do not require a rebuild.